JacobMckenna/DnD-Mod/README.md

-# dndmod
-Echoes of Legends DnD Mod
+# DnD Mod

+## Overview
+This is a Hearts of Iron 4 mod that recreates our Dungeons and Dragons campaign, Echoes of Legends, into the game.

 ## Descriptor.mod
 When testing locally it must contain the following somewhere inside your descriptor.mod: